drone/docs/content/api/repos/delete.md

 resource = "repos"
 +++

 Disables a repository and discards any future build requests.
-Note that this will only disable builds.
-The repository and build history will remain in tact.
+The repository will be deleted and the hooks and deployment keys will also be removed from the remote system.

 ### Example Request: